 - We recommend a maximum of 6 credit hours per semester, with a maximum of 9 credit hours per semester.
 A course load of greater than 9 credits in either the fall or spring semester will require internship leadership approval.
 Coursework should be asynchronous or otherwise able to be scheduled around the internship schedule as outlined above.

 At this time, the University of Virginia Health System Dietetic Internship Program is not able to admit international students on work or student visa.
 A student is considered eligible if they are a dual U.S. citizen, U.S. Permanent Resident, or U.S. citizen living abroad.

 Upon admission to the internship program, interns must complete paperwork verifying immunizations.
 These requirements are set by UVA Employee Health and are subject to change based on policy updates.
-Documentation of the COVID 19 vaccine is required prior to the start of the internship.
-At this time, the COVID 19 booster is strongly encouraged.
+As of August 4, 2023, the primary COVID 19 vaccination will no longer be required.
+UVA Health continues to recommend primary COVID 19 vaccination and boosters for healthcare workers (including dietetic interns).
 Interns will be required to receive the annual flu vaccine in the fall (provided by the health system).
 Interns must submit official health records for required vaccines and/or titers prior to the start of the program.
 For specific questions, please reach out to internship leadership.

 Interns must hold health insurance during the internship's entirety.
 Health insurance is not provided by the internship program.

 Interns are required to successfully complete a background check.
 The background check will be administered by Morrison Healthcare.
 Additional information will be sent prior to the start of the internship program.